Sexual Frustration in a Relationship: How to End the Problem

 What are the side effects of sexual frustration in a relationship?

-Many years ago, I treated a client who thought about sex all day every day to the point where he was spending several hundred dollars a week on “happy ending” massages because his wife couldn’t keep up with his desire for sex.
+Many years ago, I worked with a client who thought about sex all day every day to the point where he was spending several hundred dollars a week on “happy ending” massages because his wife couldn’t keep up with his desire for sex.

 He loved his wife dearly and didn’t want to disappoint her, yet he didn’t know how to control his sexual urges and truly believed he needed to ejaculate to reduce the build-up of sexual pressure.